Praveen-Kumar750/PYTHON-DEVELOPMENT-INTERNSHIP/README.md

 Parameters
 data: pd.DataFrame - DataFrame from get_option_chain_data.
+For the margin calculation, the function requests margin data from the broker’s API based on each option contract.
+This margin is required by brokers when selling options to manage risk.
+For premium calculation, we multiply the highest bid or ask price by the lot size, which is the number of units per contract, giving us the premium earned for each option.

+The results are then added as new columns, `margin_required` and `premium_earned`, in the DataFrame, creating a comprehensive table that includes both the options data and the calculated values.
+This setup enables traders to quickly evaluate potential earnings and costs associated with each option contract."

 ## Error Handling
 API Errors: Implement try-except blocks for API requests to handle errors like timeouts or invalid responses.